Wologman/Anqa/README.md

 * **Modularity** - It should be possible to merge any two datasets programatically, whilst keeping the above properties
 * **Open Source** CC-BY licence, where no licence already exists for a given row-item in the metadata

-Whilst open-sourcing the training data, regional institutions should also be encouraged to make careful use of their time/date/location metadata to create and hold back independent test sets for model calibration.
+Whilst open-sourcing the training data, regional institutions should also be encouraged to make careful use of their time/date/location metadata to create and hold back independent test sets for model selection and calibration.

 By creating models that also predict time-frequency boxes in the same format, we enable efficient data reviewing, model calibration, and continuous improvement of the datasets through human-in-loop review.